-If a client schedules a series of marketing events in the Midwest, you’d know to call them a month or two before their first event to say, “I know it’s important for your company to expand its reach in the Midwest in 2018.
-In anticipation of that growth, and your upcoming events, I’d like to talk to you about X service that can help.”
+If a client schedules a series of marketing events in the Midwest, you’d know to call them a month or two before their first event to say, “I know it’s important for your company to expand its reach in the Midwest in 2022.
+In anticipation of that growth and your upcoming events, I’d like to talk to you about X service that can help.”

 By planning your sales around their calendar, you’ll increase the likelihood of success and become an integral part of their priorities for the year.

 When you know what positions a company’s hiring for, you can anticipate your next move as a salesperson.
-If a client is changing trucking vendors this summer and they need to have new folks onboarded by then, time your sales outreach appropriately to ease or enhance that onboarding process.
+If a client is changing trucking vendors next summer and needs new team members onboarded by then, time your sales outreach appropriately to ease or enhance that onboarding process.

 That way, instead of rehashing needs your client had in Q4, you can discuss fresh strategies for the new year and position yourself as a forward-thinking ally.

-Prospects who have anxiety in Q4 usually don’t have anxiety in Q1.
-I use that as an advantage to position myself as a partner and expert in their yearly planning.
-I give them space at the end of Q4 and ask about pain points and challenges once Q1 rolls around.
+Prospects who have concerns in Q4 usually don’t have worries in Q1.
+You can use that as an advantage to position yourself as a partner and expert in their yearly planning.
+You can give them space at the end of Q4 and ask about pain points and challenges once Q1 rolls around.

-For example, if a prospect was swamped with end-of-year paperwork in December, I’d follow up in January and offer solutions like, “You know, I talk to a lot of teams with similar problems, and I’ve been able to reduce their annual paperwork by 50% with our solution.”
+For example, suppose a prospect was swamped with end-of-year paperwork in December.
+In that case, I’d follow up in January and offer solutions like, “You know, I talk to a lot of teams with similar problems, and I’ve been able to reduce their annual paperwork by 50% with our solution.”

-Because I didn’t overwhelm them in Q4, and because I’ve proactively followed up in Q1, I’m uniquely positioned to offer solutions that will save them from the same fate next year.
+Because you didn’t overwhelm them in Q4, and because you’ve proactively followed up in Q1, you’re uniquely positioned to offer solutions that will save them from the same fate next year.

 This also makes it harder for competitors to poach their business.
-I’ve already become a valuable and solution-oriented part of the prospect’s planning and decision-making processes.
+You’ve already become a valuable and solution-oriented part of the prospect’s planning and decision-making processes.

-If I already understand the strategic initiatives my prospect is focused on for the year, I’m well-positioned to continue as a partner and vendor.
+If you already understand the strategic initiatives your prospect is focused on for the year, you’re well-positioned to continue as a partner and vendor.

 Many companies hire aggressively at the first of the year.
-If a deal stalls in Q4, I use January to breathe new life into it.
+If a deal stalls in Q4, you should use January to breathe new life into it.
 How?
-I schedule meetings with new hires.
+Schedule meetings with new hires.
 The easiest meeting you can book is with a new employee because they’re so eager to provide value to their company.

-Ask your champions who they’ve recently hired, and target departments where your deal is stuck.
+Ask your champions who they’ve recently hired and target departments where your deal is stuck.
 This is also a smart way to reach influencers.
 Many times, the title for a new hire hasn’t caught up with their actual duties.
-You might reach out to a marketing manager who’s really acting more as a director -- without the title or red tape associated with their role.
+You might reach out to a marketing manager who’s acting more as a director — without the title or red tape associated with their role.

 Say, “I know you just started here X weeks ago, but I’ve been talking to a few folks on the [insert team name] team, and I’d love to know if this is relevant to your job.”
-Because your prospect is new, they’re looking for solutions not objections.
-If they hear anything promising, they’re likely to jump on it.
+Because your prospect is new, they’re looking for solutions, not objections.
+So if they hear anything promising, they’re likely to jump on it.